eclipse-kura/kura/docs/cloud-platform/kura-sparkplug.md

 The session estabilishment procedure ensures the Edge Node to be subscribed to command-type messages for receiveing commands from the Host Application.

-An Edge Node can (optionally, but incouraged) specify to be aware of a primary host application state and, in such case, it needs to subscribe to the relative state messages.
-The Edge Node will send the birth certificate (and thus completing the session init procedure) only after receiving the state message denoting the Primary Host Application is online.
-After connection, if the Edge Node receives a state message denoting the Primary Host Application is offline, it must restart the session estabilishment procedure.
+An Edge Node can (optionally, but incouraged) specify to be aware of a primary host application state and, in such case, it needs to subscribe to the relative STATE messages.
+The Edge Node will send the birth certificate (and thus completing the session init procedure) only after receiving the STATE message denoting the Primary Host Application is online.
+After connection, if the Edge Node receives a STATE message denoting the Primary Host Application is offline, it must restart the session estabilishment procedure.

-On connection, the Edge Node sets a [MQTT Will message](https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament/) containing a death certificate.
-Doing so, if the MQTT broker does not receive any communication within the **Keep Alive** period (client lost connection), it will send the Edge Node death certificate on all subscribers.
-A birth/death sequence number `bdSeq` is maintained in the Edge Node to match birth with death messages in the Host Application.
-Each `bdSeq` in the death message is matched with the corresponding `bdSeq` of the previous birth message.
+On connection, the Edge Node sets a [MQTT Will message](https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament/) containing a NDEATH certificate.
+Doing so, if the MQTT broker does not receive any communication within the **Keep Alive** period (client lost connection), it will send the Edge Node NDEATH certificate on all subscribers.
+A birth/death sequence number `bdSeq` is maintained in the Edge Node to match NBIRTH with NDEATH messages in the Host Application.
+Each `bdSeq` in the NDEATH message is matched with the corresponding `bdSeq` of the previous NBIRTH message.
 This allows the Host Application tracking the state of the Edge Nodes and mark not up-to-date metrics as **STALE**.

-A Device can send a device birth message after a Edge Node birth has been sent.
-The birth message contains all the metrics that the device will ever report on.
+A Device can send a device DBIRTH message after a Edge Node NBIRTH has been sent.
+The DBIRTH message contains all the metrics that the device will ever report on.
 If a new metric is added or an existing one removed, then the Device session needs to be re-estabilished.
-If the Edge Node looses the connection to some of its Devices, then it needs to send a Device death certificate on his behalf.
+If the Edge Node looses the connection to some of its Devices, then it needs to send a Device DDEATH certificate on his behalf.
 The data-consuming Host Application will then mark that particular Device as offline and mark its metrics as STALE.
 Once the session is estabilished, the Device can publish the changed metrics using the DDATA message type.

 #### Multiple MQTT Server Topologies